mplpl/unrar_amiga/README.md

 <h3>Reference files in an archive</h3>

 RAR can pack identical files as references inside of an archive - that reduces size of the archive file.
 In order to make such archive -oi switch should be used when packing.
 When unpacking, duplicates are re-created as separate files.
 That is fully supported in this unrar port.

+<h3>NTFS Junction Points in an archive</a>

+NTFS Junction Points are like symbolic links but their target is always absolute path with a drive letter in front.
+In Unrar version 5.7 for Unix-like systems (including Amiga, at least from devenv stand point) these kind of links are always skipped silently (!).
+While is a different behaviour from how it was in 5.0, I decided to leave it unchanged for Amiga.
+So in practice, junction points are always skipped when unpacking.

 <h3>Configuration file</h3>